seattletimes/st-map-list-block/readme.txt

 This map block aims to give readers the logistical information they need to make use of ST reviews without having to leave the site.
 It is also designed in a way that allows reporters and editors to have full agency over the process without having to get the graphics or development teams involved.

 == Workflow explanation ==
 1. Reporter inputs addresses into a copied version of this [Google Sheet](https://docs.google.com/spreadsheets/d/1-wPc2d11ffvzw6neuPJ2yQWWhCz76Y8_n_X8Vf2WepA/edit?gid=1945274273#gid=1945274273), which will geocode the addresses using an app script.
+Name and address are required, all other fields are optional.

 2. In a WordPress story, the reporter will add a new block and select "St map list block"